ArjanCodes/examples/asyncio_2/README.md

 The way to fix this is to rely on concurrency.
 In Python, you use the asyncio package for that.
 I'll give you a brief overview of how that package works, but then I'd like to go a bit deeper and also show you how to turn a regular, blocking function into something you can run concurrently, which could make your program a lot more efficient.
 And you don't even have to modify the original function for this, it's really easy.

-After that I'm going to talk about how concurrency affects your software's design and architecture, so make sure to watch this video till the end.
-If you want to learn more about how to design a piece of software from scratch, you like my software design guide.
-You can get it for free at arjancodes.com/designguide.
+I'll also talk about how concurrency affects your software's design and architecture, so make sure to watch this video till the end.
+If you want to learn more about how to design a piece of software from scratch, I have a free guide for you.
+You can get it at arjancodes.com/designguide.
 It contains the 7 steps I take when I design new software, and hopefully it helps you avoid some of the mistakes I made in the past.
 Arjancodes.com/designguide, and the link is also in the description of this video.

 ## Concurrent vs Parallel computing & asyncio recap